 English is a stressed language.
 That means some words and sounds are more important than others.
 You can hear this when you say a word out loud.
 For example, the word “introduce” is pronounced with a stress at the end, so it sounds like this: “in-tro-DUCE.”

-- Most two-syllable nouns are stressed on the first syllable, and most two-syllable verbs are stressed on the second syllable.
+You need to remember that most two-syllable nouns are stressed on the first syllable, and most two-syllable verbs are stressed on the second syllable (like “present”).

 Sentences have stresses too; some words are more important, and are said with more clarity and strength than the rest of the sentence.
 Try reading this sentence aloud: “I ate some toast with butter in the morning.”

 The sentence should have sounded like this (the bold words are the stressed ones): “I ate some toast with butter in the morning.”
 Notice how you slow down every time you get to an important word, and quickly pass over the less important ones?

 Keep practicing by reading out loud, having conversations and listening well to where others place stress when they speak.